CiscoDevNet/cloud-cml/README.md

 }
 ```

-> **Note:** The account ID must be replaced with your specific account ID.
+> **Note:** The account ID `ACCOUNTIDGOESHERE` in the policy JSON above must be replaced with your specific account ID.
 The account ID can be copied from the AWS management console at the top right when clicking on the logged in user.
 The account ID is shown in the drop down with a "copy to clipboard" button.

 #### EC2 Access

 The user needs permission to create, read, update and destroy EC2 instances.
 During internal testing, the predefined `AmazonEC2FullAccess` policy was permitted.
 This could likely be tightened further by removing unnecessary permissions.

-#### S3 Access
+#### S3 access policy

 A role needs to be defined in IAM which permits access to the S3 bucket that holds the required files, software and reference platform images.
 Here's the JSON of an example role which has the minimum permissions defined (in the above example, the name of this permission policy is 's3-cml-bucket'):